Hip dysplasia is an abnormality of the hip that often develops

 periacetabular osteotomy.

-joint contact pressures in the dysplastic hip, and prediction
+- prediction of the joint contact pressures in the dysplastic hip

-of joint contact pressure reduction achieved by periactetabular
+- prediction of joint contact pressure reduction achieved by periactetabular osteotomy, and

 For more information about hip dysplasia, click on